-WMCTC is an active member of the following Career & Technical Student Organizations (CTSO's): For the Futures of Agriculture (FFA), Family Career and Community Leaders of America (FCCLA), Health Occupations Students of America (HOSA), National Technical Honor Society (NTHS) and SkillsUSA.
+WMCTC is an active member of the following Career & Technical Student Organizations (CTSO's): Family Career and Community Leaders of America (FCCLA), Health Occupations Students of America (HOSA), National Technical Honor Society (NTHS) and SkillsUSA.

 All students have the opportunity to participate in the organization that is directly related to their technical instructional area.